CyberSource/cybersource-rest-client-node/README.md

-# Node.JS SDK for the CyberSource REST API
+# Node.JS Client SDK for the CyberSource REST API

 The CyberSource Node client provides convenient access to the [CyberSource REST API](https://developer.cybersource.com/api/reference/api-reference.html) from your Node application.